hiteshvaidya/Instagram-Caption-Generator/README.md

    * Add column names from `data/instagram_data/captions_csv2.csv` viz.
 'Image File' and 'Caption' to `data/instagram_data/captions_csv2.csv`
    * The readData.py script will now read data from both `.csv` files and merge all the images

+## Instructions before executing program
+1. Please create a new directory named `output` in the project directory
+2. You may change program hyperparameters like number of epochs and image size in `config.py`

 ## Usage
 ```python main.py```